SmallChungus1/VirtualWorkOut/README.md

-You can check out the live version hosted on heroku here: https://virtual-workout-955f643f91f5.herokuapp.com/
+You can check out the live version hosted on heroku here: https://virtual-workout-955f643f91f5.herokuapp.com/ (deactivated)

 Note: the live version is not fully functional as heroku cannot access webcams.
 To fully run the app you'd have to follow the instructions below: